-CPU & Memory

-Lists the speed (in MHz) of all of the CPUs on the system.

-Network

-Lists the network interfaces on the system, as well as the IP addresses of those interfaces.

-Datastores (VMware only)

-Lists the datastores and their details based on the selected ESX server.

-• Disks/File System (Storage)

-Lists the disks and names of the file systems that Uptime Infrastructure Monitor is monitoring.

-• Inventory (VMware only)

-Lists an inventory of elements and their details based on the selected ESX server.

-Poll Agent

-Displays the output from an Uptime Infrastructure Monitor agent that you suspect may have a problem.
-You can forward the output to Uptime Infrastructure Monitor Client Services.
+- CPU Information - Lists the speed (in MHz) of all of the CPUs on the system. - Network - Lists the network interfaces on the system, as well as the IP addresses of those interfaces. - Disks/File System - Lists the disks and names of the file systems that Uptime Infrastructure Monitor is monitoring. - Poll Agent - Displays the output from an Uptime Infrastructure Monitor agent that you suspect may have a problem.
+You can forward the output to Uptime Infrastructure Monitor Client Services. - Services - Lists the services assigned to the system, as well as the interval (in minutes) at which the services are checked. - User Groups - Lists the user groups that are associated with the system.

-Services

-Lists the services assigned to the system, as well as the interval (in minutes) at which the services are checked.

-User Groups

-Lists the user groups that are associated with the system.

-Doll \\/\/\/\/\/\/

-An option that allows you to run a test polling of your WMI performance metrics when you suspect there may be an issue.
-Use this feature to generate crucial information to help Technical Support diagnose your problem.